memeitizer/memex/README.md

 ### Auto-update setup for linux
 working in progress in https://github.com/uazo/cromite/issues/771

-### Making Cromite work in Ubuntu 24.04 and its derivatives (kubuntu, etc)
+### Making Meme X work in Ubuntu 24.04 and its derivatives (kubuntu, etc)
 This happens because, starting with Ubuntu 24.04, Apparmor restricts the use of unprivileged user namespaces.
 To fix this, you have several options:
-#### 1. Creating an apparmor profile for cromite
+#### 1. Creating an apparmor profile for Meme X
 Create `/etc/apparmor.d/chrome`, and write:
 ```
 abi <abi/4.0>,
 include <tunables/global>

+profile memex
-profile cromite /home/user/cromite/chrome-lin/chrome flags=(unconfined) {
+/home/user/memex/chrome-lin/chrome flags=(unconfined) {
   userns,

   include if exists <local/chrome>
 }
 ```
-replacing the cromite binary path with where you have placed cromite.
+replacing the Meme X binary path with where you have placed cromite.

-Now, run `sudo apparmor_parser -r /etc/apparmor.d/cromite` to apply the changes.
+Now, run `sudo apparmor_parser -r /etc/apparmor.d/memex` to apply the changes.
 #### 2. Disabling the restriction until next reboot
 `sudo sysctl -w kernel.apparmor_restrict_unprivileged_userns=0`
 #### 3. Disabling the restriction permanently